evoperator/programming-recall/README.md

-# programming-recall
+# Programming recall
-This repository is for a quick regain of my programming knowledge and GitHub practice.
+## GitHub Practice
+In reality, this repository is for learning about GitHub and actually making use of it (unlike years ago).
+-# By following the GitHub Docs
+## Refamilarize with programming languages
+And reminding myself of how to code in Python and C++ along the way.
+-# By using different sites